tonybourke/Project-NERD/Autobox/README.md

 * Download the **minimal** ISO image for 9.5 (https://almalinux.org/get-almalinux/)

-## Resources

-How much disk, RAM, and vCPUs you give to a device depends of course on what you're going to do with it.
-You can change the RAM and vCPU allotments easily (requires a shutdown/startup), though changing disk allocations can be a bit more complicated.

-If you're just playing around here's what I would recommend:

-* 8 GB of RAM
-* 60 GB of disk
-* 4 vCPUs
-* Set an IP address if you don't want to use DHCP
-* Configure a user account and make it adminsitrator (to allow `sudo`)

 ### Update

 When the system is installed and booted, log in with your user account and update the package repos.